SensorLogicInc/snodar-releases/user_guides/README.md

 ![](images/snodar_roll.jpg)  |  ![](images/snodar_pitch.jpg)  | ![](images/snodar_yaw.jpg)

 ### Ground Preparation
 Before **Setup** and **Calibration**, clear the ground of any debris, e.g. sticks, rocks, or uneven ground clumps, below the sensor.
-Also, remove and clear large foliage and tall grass below and around the sensor.
-Ideally, a level dirt pad is prepared below the sensor for the most accurate seasonal measurements.
+Also, remove and clear large foliage and tall, dense grass below and around the sensor within the cone of influence (based on the mounting height).
+Ideally, a level dirt/rock pad is prepared below the sensor for the most accurate seasonal measurements.
 - Note: if a dark/black surface, e.g. snow pillow canvas, is the original target, **Calibration** will NOT succeed.
 This is NOT a valid target.

 ## Download the App